 - Whip the ingredients together using a hand held electric mixer until very smooth and light in texture, about 2 minutes.

-- PREPARE THE NECTARINES
+- PREP THE NECTARINES

 - ASSEMBLE THE TOASTS